anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

   * Interactions between variables: do the variables contribute to the model individually or they interact with each other?
   * Missing data handling
   * Over-fitting/under-fitting: not complex enough will lead to lower accuracy, too complex and it won't fix the new data well.
-  * Feature selection: how does it determining which variables to use and how important those variables will be.
+  * Feature selection: how does it determine which variables to use and how important those variables will be.

 * ### Things to attend to

   * Does it use all or some of the variables?
   * Does it use all or some of the test data?
-  * Situations where the model will perform well or bad.
+  * Situations where the model will perform well or badly.

 * ### Discriminants (Linear Discriminant Analysis) with three categories